raymuos/test-repo/README.md

 # test-repo
-As you can see, this is just a test repo, to better understand how to upload on GitHub pages.
+As you can see, this is just a test repo, to better understand how to:
+-Edit repos in Codespaces
+-Open pull requests
+-Merge pull requests
+-Commit and Push changes
+-Deploy on GitHub Pages

-Please don't judge the terrible website I made.
+So, please don't judge the bland website I made.

 Thank You.
+(raymuos and AlmondCrumbs are the same person.)